terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - Clear single list of demos (examples, courses, etc) that cover the main fucntionality of Palantir.
 - For each demo: A simple Foundry workflow main diagram (like the crystal ball diagram in section 1 above) with the parts of workflow covered in the demo clearly markeed.

-Its still a work in progress, but **if you are wanting a single-path demo-by-demo intro to Foundry, then this section of ZiptieAI is for you** (after another month or two of testing and rewriting the docx's).

-Meanwhile I recommend you follow this order
+Its still a work in progress (I need another month or two).
+Meanwhile I recommend you do these sections in order
 - **2.5 PAL examples**.
 These are complicated, but they have an autoinstaller that allows you to start with a (usually) working version that you can modify.
 - **2.6 PAL demos**.
 These are less complicated, but you start from 0, and getting a working demo at the end requires a lot of skill (including debugging).
 - **2.7 DIY demos**.
 Go free style (not "vibe") by teaming up with FDE (AI assistant) to create your own demos.